zbruhnke/bloggy/README.md

 you will find the folders you are used to for creating jekyll blog posts inside of the config/jekyll directory.
 There you can add add the same commands you are used to provided at the <a href="https://github.com/mojombo/jekyll/wiki/Configuration">Jekyll configuration page</a>, so now just configure to your liking. (edit the default.html inside of _layouts for your main page and the post.html and page.html files for the corresponding results).

 I have provided a rake tasks to name and open your file in textmate as default but feel free to change it to use the editor of your choice.

-You can create that new post by running
+To use it just run

     $ rake np post-title